How to avoid fraud - FAQs

 The benefits to using these vaults are the ability to use random characters and strings for passwords, and the ability to change your passwords frequently without fear you will forget them.

-With all of the news regarding the Equifax breach, we are encouraging you to keep an eye on your credit report.
+Keep an eye on your credit report.
 This is not a set it and forget it process.
 Watch your report closely.

 Follow the steps in this Equifax article for reviewing your credit report and keeping your information safe.